mbasagoitia/yale-library-project/README.md

 # Yale Philharmonia Library Catalogue Application

-A desktop application for cataloguing, reporting, and managing the Yale Philharmonia Library collection.
+A desktop application developed specifically for and used internally by the Yale School of Music for cataloguing, reporting, and managing the Yale Philharmonia Library collection.

+A demo build is available for outside review.

-It replaces a slow, spreadsheet-based workflow with a **fast, centralized system** for tracking, searching, and organizing scores and parts.
+This project replaces a slow, spreadsheet-based workflow with a **fast, centralized system** for tracking, searching, and organizing scores and parts.

 Built with [Electron](https://www.electronjs.org/), [React](https://reactjs.org/), and [Node/Express](https://expressjs.com/) as a portfolio project to demonstrate full-stack desktop app development.